Winter 2022/23 update

 To support the development of a continuum of education between the MPharm and the foundation training year, we are working with the Pharmacy Schools Council to explore how training activities can be developed in clinical placements during the MPharm.
 We are also developing a shared approach to prescribing training, and engaging with students and trainees to improve access to pharmacist education and training.

 Together with the Pharmacy Schools Council and employer representatives, we are working on the activities that could be carried out by pharmacy undergraduates while on placement in the pharmacy workplace.
 This follows the recent announcement that pharmacy has been added to the list of professions eligible for the clinical tariff during undergraduate training.
 The group is looking at how undergraduate pharmacy students can move from observing tasks, to being entrusted to carry them out with the appropriate level of supervision.
 This will support students to gain practice-based skills effectively during the MPharm, preparing them for their training year.
+This will also help employers from across sectors to deliver placements that offer a more consistent approach to supervising and assessing students using entrustable professional activities (EPAs).

 The IETP reform will see pharmacists joining the register as independent prescribers in 2026.
 To support this, we are working with the Pharmacy Schools Council to develop a shared approach to prescribing training in the MPharm and the foundation training year.
 This will support a smooth transition from the MPharm to year 5.
 We will also be developing and testing models of prescribing training and assessment in year 5 over the next few years, in preparation for this being brought into the foundation training year in 2025/2026.